76437.jpeg

 Rendered through a raw, energetic mixing of spray paint, acrylics, and grease pencil, his large-scale paintings of fantastical beasts exude a playful candidness that defies the pretensions of high art and invites viewers to reconnect with the unbridled imagination of their childhoods.

-Often created to the vitalizing beat of techno music, his paintings conjure a realm awash in magic and possibility, where beings are always seemingly on the verge of transmogrification.
-Though offering viewers respite from the more cynical and dystopian aspects of today’s world, his paintings do not, however, veer into escapism.
-Violence and destruction are continuously implied by the ferocity of his depicted animals and the iconoclastic nature of his graffiti-like markings, which build on the gesturalism of Cy Twombly and Jean-Michel Basquiat.
+Often created to the vitalizing beat of techno music, Nava’s paintings conjure a realm awash in magic and possibility, where beings are always seemingly on the verge of transmogrification.
+Though offering viewers respite from the more cynical and dystopian aspects of today’s world, his paintings do not veer into escapism.
+Violence and destruction are continuously implied by the ferocity of his characters and the iconoclastic nature of his graffiti-like markings, which build on the gesturalism of Cy Twombly and Jean-Michel Basquiat.
 His work thus reacquaints viewers with an almost childlike capacity for fantasy and creativity, while offering a meditation on the loss of innocence and its recuperation.

 Robert Nava, Lightning Keeper, Kiss of Death, 2020, acrylic and grease pencil on canvas, 72" × 72" (182.9 cm × 182.9 cm)